-- Coffee and Pastries – Even a small carafe of coffee will go a long way.
-Most adults need it every morning, and when you’re traveling and have a lot to see, it’s all about convenience.
-If you have the retail space, a small cafe and/or bakery might be a great option.
+- Coffee and Pastries – Even a small cafe of coffee will go a long way.
+Most adults need it every morning; when traveling and having a lot to see, it’s all about convenience.
+A small cafe and/or bakery might be a great option if you have the retail space.

 - Tickets – Many gift shops sell tickets for local attractions.
 If you can find a way to offer a slight discount on tickets, even better.

 - Events or Presentations – Show off how much you love the area in which you live and work by educating your guests on the history and culture of the area.
 Try hosting relevant events in your retail space.

 How to Run a Successful Gift Shop with KORONA POS

 Find out more about how KORONA can help your gift shop succeed.
 We’ve worked with many gift stores over the years and have software designed specifically for gift store owners.
 Click below to learn about more features that will benefit your small retail business.
 If you’re interested, sign up for a free trial, and one of our great support members will walk you through a demo of the gift store POS software.
 Click below to get started with KORONA POS.